Matt McCarten: Palestine

 McCarten has expressed strong criticism of the state of Israel and publicly declared that Israel is "a terrorist state".

-In response, Israel's Ambassador to Australia and non-resident Ambassador to New Zealand, Yuval Rotem, sharply criticized McCarten and accused him of "blunt anti-Israel sentiment which is a camouflage for anti-Semitism".
+In response, Israel's Ambassador to Australia and non-resident Ambassador to New Zealand, Yuval Rotem, sharply criticised McCarten and accused him of "blunt anti-Israel sentiment which is a camouflage for anti-Semitism".

 Personal life

 Matt McCarten is the youngest son of John and Rehina McCarten.
 His mother is of Māori descent.
 He has two brothers named Mike and John and a sister named Margret.
-McCarten also has five other half siblings.
+McCarten also has five other half siblings- Lexxie, Terry (Deceased), Denise, Melissa and Julie-Anne.
 While McCarten was baptised into the Catholic Church as an infant, he rejected Christianity in his formative years.

 McCarten's partner was Cathy Casey, a former Auckland City Councilor who also taught at Auckland University of Technology.
 Casey is an oral historian who authored McCarten's biography Rebel in the Ranks.

 In his early 50s he had what was thought to be terminal liver cancer, but he recovered.